 November–December: Knott’s Merry Farm

-By mid-November, the park shifts into Knott’s Merry Farm (running through early January), when holiday trimmings cover the park, carolers stroll, and shows abound, like a few different Peanuts shows (including Snoopy on Ice), a Wild West–themed holiday show at the Calico Saloon, and old-fashioned takes on A Christmas Carol and The Gift of the Magi staged at the Bird Cage Theatre.
+By mid-November, the park shifts into Knott’s Merry Farm (running through early January), when holiday trimmings cover the park, carolers stroll, and shows abound, like the extravaganza-on-ice Snoopy’s Night Before Christmas, the dancing-and-holiday-tunes showcase Home for the Holidays at the Calico Mine Stage, and performances of the Krazy Kirk and the Hillbilles show, a tour de force of foot-stomping music and comedy.
+Meanwhile, the Bird Cage Theatre presents a reimagined version of the Charles Dickens classic, A Calico Christmas Carol, and O. Henry’s The Gift of the Magi.
 Stay for the evening when man-made snow falls over Ghost Town.

 During the Halloween season Knott’s Berry Farm in Buena Park transforms into one of the largest haunts on the West Coast.
-More than 1,000 live-action ghosts and ghouls are waiting behind every corner at the dozen-plus mazes, fright zones, and thrill rides, with names like Bloodline 1842, Carnaval du Grotesque, and The Gore-ing 20’s.
+More than 1,000 live-action ghosts and ghouls are waiting behind every corner at the dozen-plus mazes, thrill rides, and fright zones, with names like Bloodline 1842, CarnEvil, Ghost Town Streets, and The Gore-ing 20’s.

 Buy discounted tickets through Visit Buena Park’s site to save up to $50 compared to main gate pricing, or book a Stay and Scare package at the Knott’s Berry Farm Hotel to bundle in lodging, admission, and parking.
 Knotts Scary Farm is intended for ages 13 and up.
 Also, the park’s current policy states that visitors ages 17 years or younger must be accompanied by a chaperone who’s at least 21.